SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/Positioning/PortOffset/README.md

 #Port Offset

-This sample demonstrate how to align ports based on offset values.
-Offset property is used to align ports based on fractions.
+This sample demonstrates how to align ports based on the offset values.
+The Offset property is used to align ports based on the fractions.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent